sfladager/COINFINDER/README.md

   }
 ```

-# Remove Coins and Increase Score
+## Remove Coins and Increase Score
-removeCoin function checks if the class coin exists and then removes the coin from the cell.
+The removeCoin function checks if the class coin exists and then removes the coin from the cell.
 10 points are added to the global variable score, and 1 coin is removed from the global variable coins.
 The score is updated on the screen and the current score is checked against the high score.
 If the score is greater than the high score, then the high score will also get updated.
 A coin sound is played every time a coin is collected.
 This function is added to the player movement so it’s executed every time the player moves.

 ```

 function removeCoin() {
     if (cells[currentPosition].classList.contains('coin')) {
       cells[currentPosition].classList.remove('coin')